LeanXcale: Shaping the Future of SQL Databases for Data Batch Processing

 Another example is clearinghouses.
 When you make a bank transfer, it’s not just simply one bank sending money to another.
 In between, there’s a clearinghouse checking both banks’ balances, which are the KPIs in this case.
 On our YouTube demo, you can see how LeanXcale assists clearinghouses in checking transactions faster.

-In summary, we made three key innovations that enable us to accelerate data processes by one to two orders of magnitude and do realtime processing for use cases in which batch processes are being used.
+In summary, we made three key innovations that enable us to accelerate data processing by one to two orders of magnitude and perform real-time processing for use cases in which batch processes are being used.

 How Did You Evaluate Your Startup Idea?